alchemy-fullstack-js-summer-2018/budget-tracker/LAB-2.md

 ## Data

 ### `category`
+s

-Update each categroy to have an expenses property that is an array of expense object.
+Update each category to have an expenses property that is an array of expense objects.
 Keep in mind that when categories get loaded, the data will be split out into the `categories` reducers and an `expensesByCategory` reducer.

 ### `expense`